Pallavikumarimdb/zenbu.js/README.md

 <br />

-## Why Zenbu.js
+## Why was Zenbu.js made
+Zenbu.js is the underlying architecture for [Zenbu](https://zenbu.dev), a highly extensible development environment

+## Why make extensible apps

-1. Coding agents can generate and customize software on demand for a specific use case.
-A hackable app gives them full access to do that.
+1. Coding agents can generate and customize software on demand for a specific use case

 2. Letting people modify your app means more directions get explored than you could reach on your own.